Learn the five daily actions that can boost mood and support our mental health.

 Theme 5.
 Give

 Being kind to others has been found to make us feel happier, more connected, part of something bigger and generally more satisfied with life.
-Even small acts of generosity will boost you and others involved.
+Even small acts of generosity will give both you and the others involved a boost.

 Over to you